godaner/wxautoreplyrobot/Readme.md

 hello: hello , i am godaner !

 explain:
+	*.you don't need create this file , program will create it auto.
 	*.it is a demo reply config
 	*.don't change node [msg].
      *.if anyone send "hello" to you , your wxrobot will response "hello , i am godaner !" to him auto.
 ```